nfdi4plants/ARCCommander/README.md

 ## Install and start

 Head over to [Releases](https://github.com/nfdi4plants/arcCommander/releases).
-Download the newest release for the OS you use.
+Download the newest release for the OS you use:
+- Download the executable file as well as the config file.
+- Copy the config file to your system's config folder:
+  - Windows: `<YourDriveLetter>:\Users\<Username>\AppData\Roaming\ArcCommander\`
+  - Unix: `~/.config/`

 Start the arcCommander with the respective OS's command-line shell.

 We strongly recommend to read the in-depth guide to the ArcCommander in this repository's [Wiki](https://github.com/nfdi4plants/arcCommander/wiki)!